by Chris Billowsin Nerdism in Winnipeg0 commentstags: Book Writing, Video Game History, Winnipeg

 by Chris Billowsin Spirit Speculations0 commentstags: Human Condition, Poem

 Today is my 55th Birthday and with it I have reached a privileged position.
 I am a contributor and beneficiary of a defined pension that allows me to officially retire!
 It has been close to 30 years of working and contributing to the public good through my efforts in health care.
-I am thankful that overall there were few moments that work required me to compromise my values.
+I am thankful that overall there were few moments that work required me to compromise my values. . .
 Now that I can officially retire there is a sense of accomplishment and satisfaction, but also some trepidation.
 I am now in the twilight of my career and my working life will soon be over.
 While I don’t plan to retire right now, I am sure that I will retire in the next 2 to 3 years.
 There is still some work to do and it can never hurt to pad the savings accounts!
 My identity will need to change, a rebirth essentially will be required.
 This is a crossroads moment and I need to begin thinking on who I will become when I do retire.
 Below is a poem I wrote to commemorate this moment.
-I also wrote two other poems: Mid-Century Contemplation and Middle of the Muddle which you’re welcome to […]
+I also wrote two other poems: Mid-Century Contemplation and Middle of the Muddle which you’re […]

 by Chris Billowsin Business Beller, Hobby Heedings0 commentstags: Awareness / Understanding, Blogging, Business Development